Skip to content

 • Enable, disable, edit, or delete providers

-The default policy is conservative: external identities are identified first by provider issuer and subject; email auto-binding must be enabled explicitly.
+The default policy is conservative: external identities are identified first by provider identity namespace and subject; email auto-binding must be enabled explicitly.
 Deleting a provider deletes the corresponding external identity bindings, but does not delete existing local users.

 Configure public site URL first